-- \ CHEM 100C does not meet this requirement. - \\ Meets Social Science requirement. - \\\ MATH 129C does not meet the minimum math requirements. - + Meets Humanities/Foreign Language/Fine Arts requirement. - ++ Courses identified as "institutional credit only" do not meet this requirement.
+- is requirement.

+- e minimum math requirements.

+- nguage/Fine Arts requirement.

+- onal credit only" do not meet this

 Coaching Certificate

 The Coaching Certificate program focuses on enhancing the leadership skills of not only the coach but the athlete as well.
 Courses emphasize practical topics that foster successful coaching strategies at any level.
 This specialization is designed for those interested in athletic coaching opportunities, while also offering professional development for existing coaches, through an exploration of current, sports-relevant topics.
 Students have an opportunity to apply their interests and abilities in a variety of courses.
 The curriculum is designed to develop a working knowledge of the skills needed to coach successfully and to facilitate a transfer to a four-year college or university program.
 This program is financial aid eligible.
 To be eligible for federal financial aid, students must submit an official, final high school transcript, or the equivalent documentation that demonstrates high school completion, to the NHTI Admissions Office.